Hydro Jetting Tampa | Drain & Sewer Cleaning (813) 696-0524

 PSI and GPM — Understanding the Variables

-Two numbers define hydro jetting performance: PSI (pounds per square inch, measuring water pressure) and GPM (gallons per minute, measuring water volume).
+Two numbers define hydro jetting performance: PSI (pounds per square inch) and GPM (gallons per minute).
 Both matter.
 High PSI with low GPM produces a sharp cutting jet but may not flush debris effectively.
 The right balance depends on pipe diameter, material, and the nature of the blockage.

 Our Hydro Jetting Services in Tampa, Florida